Application information and FAQ

 Visiting the School

-Unfortunately we are not able to offer individual tours to prospective students.
-However, we have a lot of information for applicants on our School web pages - http://www.imperial.ac.uk/design-engineering/study/meng - and in this FAQ, and you can take a virtual tour of our facilities via the Imperial360 page.
+Unfortunately, we are not able to offer individual tours to prospective students.
+However, we have a lot of information for prospective applicants on the Dyson School of Design Engineering web pages, including the latest news from the department and opportunities to connect with us.